 A crash game draws one number per round — the bust point — from a distribution calibrated to the published edge.
-The climbing multiplier is animation; the number was set before the round began (and at provably fair implementations, before the seed chain was committed).
+The climbing multiplier is animation; the number was set before the round began, and at provably fair implementations it is derived from a seed chain committed in advance.
 Understanding that single fact reorganises the whole game.

 How the bust point is computed